 Electronic Poll Books An electronic device used for voter registration and check-in.
 State law has established a process for approval of use of an electronic poll book in New Hampshire.
 No device has yet been approved for use in New Hampshire.
-Towns working towards approval of a device are using it in parallel with the statutory paper process.
+With approval from the Secretary of State an electronic poll book may be used in parallel with the statutory paper process.